TL;DR; Screenshot#

 Correct Approach#

-of same name, but also specifying the font-weight
+declarations with the same name, but also specifying the font-weight

 and font-style

-for that font:
+for each font:

 1